nikkilr88/egghead-asciicasts/build-your-first-react-js-application/lessons/react-building-a-react-js-app-state-props-and-thinking-in-react.md

 In the `Notes` folder, let's go ahead and make a file called `Notes.js`.
 What these three files are going to be are the **component definitions** for each of our three components, our user profile component, our user repos component, and our notes component.

 Let's go ahead inside of Repos.
 We're going to require React.
 Then we'll make a new component using `React.createClass`.
 We'll have it just render something simple.
-It's going to render `REPOSSS`.
+It's going to render `REPOS`.

 **Repos.js**
 ``` javascript